NordicSemiconductor/IOS-nRF-Mesh-Library/nRFMeshProvision/Documentation.docc/Provisioning.md

 }
 ```

-> Important: Provisioning of new devices using the current version of the nRF Mesh library
+> Important: nRF Mesh library supports PB GATT Bearer and PB Remote Bearer.
-  supports only with the use of GATT PB Bearer, i.e. remote provisioning is not supported.
+  PB Adv Bearer is not supported.

-  New devices must support GATT PB Bearer in order to be provisioned using a mobile device.
-  This also applies to the nRF Mesh library for Android.
+To provision a device which does not support PB GATT Bearer a ``PBRemoteBearer`` must be used.
+A node supporting *Remote Provisioning Server* model must be provisioned and in range of the
+unprovisioned device.
+All provisioning messages will be sent via that node.

 Provisioning process is initiated by calling ``ProvisioningManager/identify(andAttractFor:)``
 ```swift